Close Alert Banner

 Temperatures are expected to be at least 31°C during the day and overnight temperatures are at least 20°C or Humidex is at least 40.

-These images tell you what the current heat warning status is for Durham Region.
+These images tell you what the current heat warning status is in Durham Region.

 Pictures of the various heat warning level gauges